-No Pressure Gulf Grouper | Coastal Angler & The Angler Magazine
+No Pressure Gulf Grouper - Coastal Angler & The Angler Magazine

 “We have spent time seeking out new numbers to mark, and that just keeps it interesting,” she said.
 “Keeping the depthfinder on while running from spot to spot, paying attention to any changes in depth and bottom, you can really find some good spots.
 The ocean is such a wonderful place, and there are so many new things to explore.
 I think that’s what keeps me coming back.
 Every trip is different and special in its own way.”

 When she’s not fishing, Crystal LaFosse can be found working the shop at Cajun Tackle in Lake Charles, La.
-After a successful second-annual Salty Catch Fishing Rodeo in July, the Tuna & Swordfish Challenge is coming up Sept.
-28-Oct.
-1 at Hurricane Hole Resort and Marina in Grand Isle.
 Follow Crystal’s adventures on Instagram @crystallafosse.